kfischer-okarin/digital-garden/notes/reference.literature-notes.sustainable-rails.md

       - `ProductSearch#search`
     - Each of those new classes is only used by 1 or two controllers
     - All complex business logic is contained in those classes

+## Chapter 6 - Routes and URLs
+- Stick with Rails conventions for canonical routes, use `resources` where possible
+  - Developers will immediately know how the app is organized
+  - You won't have to make architectural decisions
+- Don't create unused routes (use `only:`)
+- Add custom routes as a separate section below normal routes as redirects to canonical urls
+  - Add a comment explaining why it's needed
+  - You can also use a normal `get` etc helper if you don't want any redirects
+- Prefer creating new resources rather than custom actions
+  - Rails works best when focused on resources + standard actions
+  - `resource :product_ratings, only: %i[create]` rather than `resource :products, only: %i[...., rate]`
 ---